-- 10-1 10.2 Taylor Series, including binomial series - In Class: You can now prove that the Taylor polynomials for $e^x$ and s i n x converge for all x.
+10-1 10.2 Taylor Series, including binomial series

+In Class: You can now prove that the Taylor polynomials for $e^x$ and sinx converge for all x.
 (You may choose to raise the question, "to what," but we will not answer that formally-rather we'll use graphical evidence.
 Be sure you also work a problem, such as ln(x) at base 1, which has a small interval of convergence.
-Also, derive the binomial series.
+Also, derive the binomial series (or if you don't have time, tell students to read the derivation given in the textbook).
 Tell students that they should be able to recognize the series for $e^x$ , sinx, cosx, and the binomial series.